hassansalehe/EmbedSanitizer/README.md

 ```bash
 >$  ./arm/bin/clang++ -o <executable_name> <your_program_name.cpp> -fsanitize=thread
 ```
-The compiler produces an ARM-compatible exexutable.
+The compiler produces an ARM-compatible executable.

 #### (b) Running your program
 Once your program is instrumented and compiled by LLVM/Clang, you can run it in a 32-bit ARM platform.
-Alternatively, you can lauch your program with the Qemu emulator:
+Alternatively, you can launch your program with the Qemu emulator:
 ```bash
 >$ qemu-arm <executable_name>
 ```